sportic/omnievent-schemas/README.md

 # Omnievent content schemas

 This repo contains schemas and examples of the content used by endurance events platforms.
-It tries to create a common standard for publishing and importing data betwen platforms.
+It tries to create a common standard for publishing and importing data between platforms.

 We use [JSON Schema](http://json-schema.org/) to define the schemas.